gregmuellegger/gsoc2011-stuff/proposal.rst

 timeline that I have in mind for the implementation.

-1st week: Examing what unittests are available for the current form rendering
-          and making sure they are stable for testing backwards compatibility during the project.
+1st week: Examing what unittests are available for the current form rendering and making sure they are stable for testing backwards compatibility during the project.

-2. Converting the current layouts into template based renderers, ensuring backwards compatibility.
+2nd week: Converting the current layouts into template based renderers, ensuring backwards compatibility.

 Goal: no HTML should be left now in the python source.

-3. I will attend DjangoCon EU
+3rd week: I will attend DjangoCon EU

-4. Starting to write tests and implementing the {% form %} tag to be able to emulate all the rendering that is currently possible.
+4th week: Starting to write tests and implementing the {% form %} tag to be able to emulate all the rendering that is currently possible.

-5. Implementing the necessary rendering modifiers like "fields" (limiting the form to some selected fields) and the API for chrome.
+5th week: Implementing the necessary rendering modifiers like "fields" (limiting the form to some selected fields) and the API for chrome.

-6. Building the registry that is necessary to register your own rendering modifiers and chrome.
+6th week: Building the registry that is necessary to register your own rendering modifiers and chrome.

-7. Taking care of the media handling.
+7th week: Taking care of the media handling.

 Goal: Project should be feature complete.

-8. Converting the admin to use the new form rendering and providing hooks for applying chrome to some fields.
+8th week: Converting the admin to use the new form rendering and providing hooks for applying chrome to some fields.

-9. Integrating lessons learned from the admin especially in the sense of making it easy to package chrome with a reusable app.
+9th week: Integrating lessons learned from the admin especially in the sense of making it easy to package chrome with a reusable app.

 Goal: Code should be ready to be used in sample projects

-10 & 11.
-Documentation and bugfixes
+10th & 11th week: Documentation and bugfixes

-12. Finalizing
+12th week: Finalizing

 Unfortunatelly university is running in germany during the time that I will work on the project.
 However based on my experience with last years of